finos/common-domain-model/documentation/source/documentation.rst

    deliveryAmount number (1..1)
    returnAmount number (1..1)

 .. note:: The credit support obligations election data type, `CreditSupportObligationsInitialMargin`, is suffixed with ``InitialMargin``, because the initial set of credit support agreement documents that have been digitised in the CDM are Initial Margin CSAs.
-However the same structure and associated collateral calculation components are applicable for Variation Margin CSAs.

 Linking Legal Agreements to Contracts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^